maevelander/wp-knowledgebase/readme.txt

 = How can I customise the design? =

 You can do some basic presentation adjustments via Knowledgebase > Settings.

-Beyond this, you can completely customise the design via your theme css.
+Developers, you can completely customise the way the WP Knowledgebase displays by copying the plugin templates to your theme and customising them there.
+You may be familiar with this method of templating as used by WooCommerce.

+In the plugin's root directory you will find a folder called `template`.
+You can override that folder and any of the files within, by copying them into your active theme and renaming the folder to `/yourtheme/wp_knowledgebase`.
+WP Knowledgebase plugin will automatically load any template files you have in that folder in your theme, and use them instead of its default template files.
+If no such folder or files exist in your theme, it will use the ones from the plugin.

+This is the safest way to customise the WP Knowledebase templates, as it means that your changes will not be overwritten when the plugin updates.

 = It does not look good on my theme =

-Please check that the shortcode `[kbe_knowledgebase]` is added on the Knowledgebase main page, with page template "KBE" assigned.
-The plugin also copies that page template and related CSS into your active theme.
-You can directly edit those files to adjust the layout and design of the knowledgebase for better integration with your theme as needed.
+Please check that the shortcode `[kbe_knowledgebase]` is added on the Knowledgebase main page.
+You can tweak the design using CSS in your theme.
+Or for more advanced customisation see previous point.

 = Can I use WP Knowledgebase in my Language? =